DuncanUszkay1/groceries-dunk/DISCUSSION.md

 List items are rendered via the Rails Serverside rendering system.
 It uses ERB templates to construct basic HTML based on the state of the records passed by the controller.

 Using a javascript framework like Angular or React would provide a much better experience here, because we could avoid reloading the page after each update, but due to the limited time I had available to solve the problem I opted to focus on the backend, my area of expertise.

+## Testing layers

+The testing for this application is split into three separate layers.
+Each layer is standard as per [Rails test documentation](https://guides.rubyonrails.org/testing.html).

+1. System tests

+Using Capybara, a test framework that simulates the website via a browser emulator, I validate that the user flows work as expected in terms of raw user inputs (clicking buttons, typing characters) and DOM outputs (item present/not present, buttons disabled/enabled).

+This test can be found in `test/system/list_items_test.rb`

+2. Functional Controller tests

+An integration test that isolates the backend as a unit.
+In this project, there is just one: `test/controllers/list_item_controller_test.rb`

+3. Unit tests

+Includes only the `LineItem` interface in `test/models/line_item_test.rb`.
+The controller is considered to be covered by the Functional Controller tests, and as a rule should not be so complex that it merits a separate unit test.